Saltwater Fish, Pacific Northwest

 The Great Sculpin are quite a large fish in the sculpin family, they can be seen sitting on the bottom on rocky reefs, but you must look hard for them as they blend in very well.
 They can be identified by their large and flat head that just seems to be to big for them.
 The mouth is large and extends to beyond the eye when viewed from the side.
 When seen up close, you will notice that they usually have many parasites on their face.
 Their color varies greatly.

-These sculpin are caught on a regular basis by recreational fisherman and many are taken inadvertently by the commercial fisheries along the BC coast.
+These sculpin are caught on a regular basis by recreational fisherman and many are taken inadvertently by the commercial fisheries in the Pacific Northwest .
 They are an amazing looking fish.

 The great sculpin is a dark olive green on the dorsal surface with four dark blotches along the back.
 The belly is often pale to a light yellowish color, but not always, i have seen them with an almost black belly.
 There are a number of dark bars running along the fins.
 It has very large large eyes.
 The fins are separated and there are up to 10 dorsal spines and up to 16 dorsal soft rays.
 This species lacks an anal spine.